The NGSS Framework recommends that students explicitly learn how to

 -A lesson to introduce the engineering design process to your students

--A Engineer's Log Foldable® cover and cutting guide and directions for how to make top tab foldables® that will be used as logs for students to track their engineering design process during STEM challenges
+-A Engineer's Log Foldable® cover and cutting guide and directions for how to make top tab foldables® that will be

 -A STEM lesson, The Mint Mobile Challenge, to use with the Engineer's Log Foldable®.
 The lesson includes questions for the teacher to ask which will guide students log entries.